Oreshnik/TronTester/README.md

-This is a Java tool for testing bots for CodinGame multiplayer Tron Battle https://www.codingame.com/multiplayer/bot-programming/tron-battle
+This is a Java tool for testing bots for CodinGame multiplayer <a href="https://www.codingame.com/multiplayer/bot-programming/tron-battle">Tron Battle</a>.

 When I was programming the bot for this game I noticed that there are some generated games where it is not possible to win.
 So, for more precise testing this program tests one game with all generated start positions for the testing version.

 <h3>How does it works?</h3>